Skip to main content

 Where should a solo traveler stay in Cordoba?

-For solo travelers, the Judería (Jewish Quarter) puts you in the heart of the action: walkable to everything, safe at night, full of restaurants and bars.
-Budget travelers should look at hostels like Cats Hostel or Be Hostel for a social atmosphere.
-For a private room, small hotels near the Mezquita offer good value (€50–80/night).
+The Judería (Jewish Quarter) is the practical choice: walkable to everything, active at night, full of restaurants and bars.
+Budget travelers should look at Cats Hostel or Be Hostel for a social atmosphere.
+For a private room, small hotels near the Mezquita offer good value at €50–80/night.
 See our accommodation guide for specific picks.

 Plan your solo trip